In this Python lesson you will learn how to calculate absolute value using Numpy. You will get to know several useful tricks.

 Basic Absolute Value Calculation

-To find the absolute value of a number, you can simply use the np.abs
+To calculate the absolute value of a number, the abs method is your straightforward option.

 import numpy as np my_scalar = -77 my_abs_value = np.abs(my_scalar) print(f"My absolute value equals: {my_abs_value}")